-Preferred Stocks Series G Series H Series F Series L Series M Maturity Date 31 Decembe er 2038 Conversion price Convertible at any time on or after 31 December 2030 and prior to Maturity Date at a conversion price of USD20 per Common Stock Convertible at any time on or after 31 December 2030 and prior to Maturity Date at a conversion price of USD10 per Common Stock Convertible at any time on or after 31 December 2030 and prior to Maturity Date at a conversion price of USD1 per Common Stock Rights to DividendsEntitled to receive dividends equal to (on an as-if-converted-to-Common Stock basis) and in the same form as dividends paid on Common Stock.
-Voting Rights with the Co ote together mmon Stock verted basis. vote together with the to Common Stock.
-Common Stock upon
+Preferred Stocks Series G Series H Series F Series L Series M Maturity Date 31 Decembe er 2038 Conversion price December 2030 and prior to Maturity Date at a conversion price of USD20 per Common Stock December 2030 and prior to Maturity December 2030 and prior to Maturity Date at a conversion price at a conversion price Convertible at any time on or after 31 December 2030 and prior to Maturity Date at a conversion price of USD1 per Common Stock Rights to Dividends Entitled to receive dividends equal to (on an as-if-converted-to-Common Stock basis) and in the same form as dividends paid on Common Stock.
+Voting Rights with the Co ote together mmon Stock verted basis.